Naming in the United States: Other factors

 Research has demonstrated that a number of factors come into play when it comes to naming strategies.
 This seems to be true across racial lines.
 Also, higher socioeconomic status (SES) families tend to choose different names than lower SES families.
 Over time, the lower SES families gravitate toward those names.
 As those names catch on with the lower SES families, higher SES families abandon them.
 The name Ashley was popular among higher SES families in the early 1980s, but by the late 1980s was most popular with lower SES families.
 The name Madison, which was in top 10 from 1996 to 2014, is used largely by lower socioeconomic status families.

 Political status also seems to impact naming strategies.
 A study on babies born in 2004 in California found that conservatives were less likely to give their children unusual names than liberals.
 This holds true even across racial and socioeconomic lines.
-Among families who had less than a college education, political leanings made no major difference in naming trends, however, the study found that the less education the parents had, the more likely they were to use an uncommon name or spelling.
-But among caucasian families with a college education, conservative families chose different names than liberal families.
-College educated liberals were more likely to choose unusual names than college educated conservatives.
+Among families who had less than a college education, political leanings made no major difference in naming trends.
+However, the study found that the less education the parents had, the more likely they were to use an uncommon name or spelling.
+But among Caucasian families with a college education, conservative families chose different names than liberal families.
+College-educated liberals were more likely to choose unusual names than college-educated conservatives.

 While they both were more likely to choose unusual names, high SES college-educated liberals had different naming strategies than low SES families.
 Low SES families tended to choose invented names or invented spellings, while high SES liberals chose established names that are simply culturally obscure like "Finnegan" or "Archimedes."
 In contrast, high SES conservatives tended to choose common historical names.

-The research found that the sounds chosen by liberals and conservatives varied as well.
-Liberals "favor birth names with 'softer, feminine' sounds while conservatives favor names with 'harder, masculine' phonemes."